-HMC exists to serve and support its members, to represent their views and to exemplify excellence in education.
+The association’s aims are to serve and support our members, to represent their views and to exemplify excellence in education.
 In particular, HMC seeks to:

 - help members and their schools grow and develop;